catalyst-cloud/catalystcloud-docs/source/kubernetes/clusters.rst

 A cluster template is a collection of parameters to describe how a cluster can be constructed.
 Some parameters are relevant to the infrastructure of the cluster, while others are for the particular COE.
+These templates work as a blueprint for cluster creation, changing certain parameters for your cluster.

 Traditionally a cloud provider may supply pre-defined templates for users and it may also be possible, in some situations, for users to create their own